goauthentik/authentik/website/developer-docs/blueprints/v1/tags.md

 ```
 configuration_stages: !Enumerate [
     !Context list_of_totp_stage_names,
-    MAP, # Output a mao
+    MAP, # Output a map
     [
-        !Index 0, # The key to assign for each entry
+        !Index 0, # The key to assign to each entry
-        !Value 0, # The value to assign of each entry
+        !Value 0, # The value to assign to each entry
     ]
 ]
 ```